The Difference in CBD Oil Strengths for CBD Oil Benefits

 In the case of cbdMD’s 300 mg CBD oil, the “300 mg” refers to the entire package.
-So while that tells you how much CBD you’d get if you consumed the whole thing (which we advise against), to get the CBD concentration per serving, you need to look at the fine print.
+So while that tells you how much CBD you’d get if you consumed the whole thing (which we advise against), you need to look at the fine print to get the CBD concentration per serving.
+You can use this information to calculate how much CBD you are getting per serving size you are using.

 For instance, cbdMD’s CBD oil capsules come in 30-count and 60-count bottles.
 The highest number of milligrams for a 30-count bottle is 1500, while the highest for a 60-count bottle is 3000.
 However, if you look at the label’s bottom, it says the same thing: “50 mg CBD per capsule.”
-The 60-count bottle has twice as many milligrams because it has twice as many capsules, not because it’s more potent.
+The 60-count bottle has twice as many milligrams per bottle because it has twice as many capsules per bottle, not because it’s more potent per capsule.

 There are many CBD companies out there, and not all of them use precisely the same formula, so there are differences in CBD oil potency.

 Some companies use CBD isolate in their products, which makes measurement simple.
-Many manufacturers prefer either full spectrum CBD oil or broad spectrum CBD oil, which includes other valuable extracts from the hemp plant such as additional cannabinoids and terpenes.
+Many manufacturers prefer either full spectrum CBD oil or broad spectrum CBD oil, including other valuable extracts from the hemp plant such as additional cannabinoids and terpenes.

 To get a fuller picture of precisely what’s in your product, check out our lab results.

-By this we don’t mean FedEx or UPS – we’re talking about the method by which the product delivers CBD into your body.
-Different methods can have a profound effect on CBD oil strength.
+By this, we don’t mean FedEx or UPS – we’re talking about the method by which the product delivers CBD into your body.
+Different ways can have a profound impact on CBD oil strength.

-There are four ways to do this: swallowing, absorption through a mucous membrane, inhalation, and absorption through the skin.
+There are four ways to get CBD into your system: swallowing, absorption through a mucous membrane, inhalation, and absorption through the skin.
 In all of those methods, some of the CBD gets broken down before it reaches your bloodstream.
 The percentage of CBD that makes it to the blood determines the product’s bioavailability.

 The precise bioavailability depends partly on your metabolism, but here’s a rough guide:

-- Absorption through the mucous membrane is generally done by putting CBD oil under your tongue and holding it there for 30 to 60 seconds before swallowing.
+Absorption through the mucous membrane is generally done by putting CBD oil under your tongue and holding it there for 30 to 60 seconds before swallowing.
 This is recommended with all of the CBD tincture formulas for best results.
 Bioavailability through this method is a bit higher, and it will also hang around in your body for many hours.

-Inhalation, generally through vaping, yields a much higher bioavailability at 50 to 60 percent, since your lungs are full of tiny blood vessels designed to absorb the gasses found there.
-This method yields a faster, stronger, but shorter-lived effect, usually around three or four hours.
+Inhalation, generally through vaping, yields a much higher bioavailability than oral methods since your lungs are full of tiny blood vessels designed to absorb the gasses found there.
+This method yields a faster, stronger, but shorter-lived impact, usually around three or four hours.

-- Absorption through the skin depends on what product you use.
-Typical CBD topicals such as lotions, creams, and bath bombs don’t get into your bloodstream at all, though since your skin also has endocannabinoid receptors, you can still derive some benefit from them.
+Absorption through the skin depends on what product you use.
+Typical CBD topicals such as CBD lotions, CBD creams, and bath bombs don’t get into your bloodstream at all, though since your skin also has endocannabinoid receptors, you can still derive some benefit from them.

-However, a CBD transdermal patch works on the same principle as a patch delivering nicotine or medicine.
-If you leave it on for six or eight hours, the CBD will slowly work its way through your skin and into your bloodstream, potentially boosting the bioavailability up to 100 percent.
+However, a CBD transdermal patch works differently.
+If you leave it on for six or eight hours, the CBD will slowly work its way through your skin and into your bloodstream, potentially making it the most potent CBD delivery method of all.

 What CBD Oil Strength Should I Use?